Eco anxiety: how climate change might affect your mental health

 How does climate change affect people’s mental wellbeing?

 The impact of climate change on mental health can show up in lots of ways – from the obvious, to the not-so-obvious.

-Those who’ve experienced firsthand the effects of the climate crisis near their homes may of course experience shock and trauma in the aftermath of a natural disaster.
-After the Australian bush fires in 2020, for instance, the Australian government spent $76 million on counselling for people affected2.
+Those who’ve experienced firsthand the effects of the climate crisis near their homes may of course experience shock and trauma in the aftermath of a natural disaster like a flood or fire.
+After the Australian bushfires in 2020, for instance, the Australian government spent $76 million on counselling for people affected2.